jenkinsdockerdemo/openshift-container-platform/docs/lab3:IntegrationwithAAD.md

 **Copy** the value into the text editor where you saved the value of **Application Id** for later use.
 <img src="../images/22copy_key.jpg"/>

-12. Now go back to the setting blade of the App and Click on **Required permissions.
+12. Now go back to the setting blade of the App and Click on **Required permissions**.
 <img src="../images/53req_permission.jpg"/>

 13. Click on **Grant Permissions** in the blade that come up and then **Click** on **Yes**